-Although the hazard classes were developed with respect to the potential for causing biological injury, they can also be useful as indicators of the ignition potential of the lasers.
-The processes by which lasers can cause biological injury are the same as those by which they can cause ignition.
-The big difference is that for biological injury from lasers in the visible and near-infrared spectral regions, the most sensitive organ is the eye because of the ability to focus laser spots on the retina.
 Although there are differences between the classes in the standards, there are more similarities than differences.
 There are four general classes: 1, 2, 3, and 4 (or I, II, III, and IV).
 With the exception of Class 4, the classes have limits, accessible emission limits (AEL), that consider power, emission duration, and beam propagation properties.
 Lasers are classified according to the level of laser radiation that is accessible during "operation," that is, when the laser is performing its intended function.